rhd-gitops-example/manifest-documentation/README.md

 This should initialise the GitOps repository, this is the start of your journey to deploying applications via Git.

-Next, well bring up our deployment infrastructure, this is only necessary at the start, the configuration should be self-hosted thereafter.
+Next, we'll bring up our deployment infrastructure, this is only necessary at the start, the configuration should be self-hosted thereafter.

 ```shell